fatihky/fsocket/README.md

 It's very young project.
 With fsocket, you can easily communicate over tcp.

+### api
+fsocket has a very simple api.
+You can see at [fsocket.h](https://github.com/fatihky/fsocket/blob/master/include/fsocket.h)

 ### Dependencies:
-libev (for installiatation in ubuntu: `sudo apt-get install libev-dev`) [libhl](https://github.com/xant/libhl)
+libev (for installiatation in ubuntu: `sudo apt-get install libev-dev`) [libhl](https://github.com/xant/libhl) pthread

 For installiatation:
 ```sh